dimacodes/personify-server/README.md

 Authentication

-- Personify API is available for public consumption, no authentication token needed
+- Personify API is available for public consumption
+- No authentication token needed

 <br>
-Please visit http://personify-client.herokuapp.com/ to check out the Personify API in action.
+Please visit [Personify](http://personify-client.herokuapp.com), an example of an application built with the Personify API.